FabianOmoke/EmbeddedSystems/README.md

 # EmbeddedSystems
-A Raspberry pi ChatBot wriiten in python
+A Raspberry pi ChatBot written in python